 Soak up a bit of sunshine by sitting near a window (opened or closed, depending on how pleasant the weather is where you live and how attractive you are to the dreaded mosquitos).
 Maybe use one of those standing desks to keep your legs and bottom from falling asleep once again.
 However you want to do it, get yourself moving to a new location.

 I know this feels kind of silly.
 But trust me, there is something therapeutic and freeing about cranking up your latest lyrical obsession to the highest volume and dancing around your room or house.
-Moving your body in a loose, creative way will refresh your mind and the simple actions will give your body the movement it has been craving while you have been staring away at your computer for so long.
+Moving your body in a loose, creative way will refresh your mind.
+Also, the exercise will give your body the movement it’s been craving while you have been staring at your computer.

 If you feel silly, embrace it!
 Let yourself laugh at your cringe-inducing dance moves (maybe yours are better than mine, so this might not apply) and have a few minutes of not taking yourself so seriously.
 You can then get back to work with a new, upbeat and lighthearted attitude.